CBIIT/p2p-datasci/github_pages_howto.md

 ### Types of pages at the [github.io website](https://cbiit.github.io/p2p-datasci)

 * (1) Posts
-  * Think of these as announcements having specific dates that they are announced
+  * Think of these as announcements having specific dates that they are announced, i.e., blog posts
   * E.g., event announcements, material availability, or announcement of the DSLX itself
   * There are currently five posts and they are listed at the landing page, [https://cbiit.github.io/p2p-datasci](https://cbiit.github.io/p2p-datasci)
   * There are also links to some special posts in the navigation bar at the top of the site
   * Each post should correspond to a single `.md` file residing at [https://github.com/CBIIT/p2p-datasci/tree/gh-pages/_posts](https://github.com/CBIIT/p2p-datasci/tree/gh-pages/_posts)
   * It should have `layout: post` in its frontmatter and its filename should have the format `YYYY-MM-DD-descriptive_name_here.md`
   * These should be the things we should be adding to the site over time, as opposed to the more structural, fundamental website "pages"
-  * Currently, I am tagging posts with either `material-availability` or `event-announcement`; tags are set in the file's frontmatter
+  * Currently, I am tagging posts with either `material-availability` or `event-announcement`; tags are set in the file's frontmatter (multiple, comma-separated tags are allowed)
 * (2) Pages
   * Think of these as the main pages of the website that generally should not be added to over time; most of these were indeed added as soon as we built the site
   * E.g., these are the pages corresponding to the [Getting Started](../gettingstarted) and [Intermediate and Advanced Resources](../intadv-resources) pages